Champions Retreat Golf Club: Augusta National Women's Amateur 2022

 In her first appearance at the Augusta National Women's Amateur, 16-year-old Anna Davis became the event's youngest champion in 2022 by shooting a 3-under 69 to finish at 1 under and win by a single stroke.

+Augusta National Women's Amateur 2023

+American Rose Zhang won the 2023 tournament after defeating Jenny Bae in a playoff.

 Facilities and grounds

 Champions Retreat is acclaimed as one of the best golf properties in the United States.
 The property encompasses more than 365 acres of Georgia pines, long-standing hardwood, and wetlands.

 Island

-The Island Nine at Champions Retreat shares the personality of Palmer’s architectural vision.
+The Island Nine at Champions Retreat shares the personality of Arnold Palmer’s architectural vision.
 The course is flanked on one side by the broad Savannah River and on the other by the Little River.
-The hardwoods and pines along the riverbank have been preserved and the fairways have been raised to take advantage of the vistas overlooking the marshy waters.
+The hardwoods and pines along the riverbank have been preserved, and the fairways have been raised to take advantage of the vistas overlooking the marshy waters.

 Bluff

-Numerous mounds and rolling hills are seen throughout the Bluff course, with mature Georgia pines spread throughout.
+Designed by Jack Nicklaus, The Bluff course features numerous mounds and rolling hills, with mature Georgia pines spread throughout.
 Very little dirt was moved during the construction process allowing the course to fit within the existing terrain and its surroundings.
 There is a great deal of variety in the routing, featuring uphill and downhill shots, as well as a balance of right-to-left and left-to-right holes.
-The Bluff course was designed by Jack Nicklaus.